 About Alford House

 Alford House was founded in 1884 by Frank Briant, who later became the Liberal Member of Parliament for Vauxhall.
-For many years it occupied premises in Lambeth Walk.
+Services were provided from rooms in Beaufoy School on Newposrt Street before occupying premises in Lambeth Walk.

-Mill Hill School Old Boys and other friends of the Club have sponsored Alford House since the death of Frank Briant in 1934 and under a Deed of Trust they constitute the Governors of the Club.
+Mill Hill School Old Boys and other friends of the Club have sponsored Alford House since the death of Frank Briant in 1934.
+Also, under a Deed of Trust, they constituted the Governors of the Club.

-Co-operation and support was received from the London County Council and Inner London Education Authority and support has continued since 1991 from Lambeth Council.
+Co-operation and support was received from the London County Council and Inner London Education Authority.
+Support has continued since 1991 from Lambeth Council.
 In order to maintain the work of the Club, funds from grant-giving Trusts are essential to our ongoing operations.
 Donations and legacies are also vital to help sustain our services to young people.